 The application for the 2020-2021 school year is currently open.
 Completing the application is the first step.

-Enrollment (or acceptance) for current SCA families began December 1.
+Enrollment for 2021-2022 for current SCA families will begin December 1.
 Current families are guaranteed a spot if they apply and pay the enrollment fee by December 31.

-Enrollment for new families begins after January 1 and spots are assigned on a first come first serve basis.
+Enrollment for 2021-2022 for new families begins after January 5 and spots are assigned on a first come first serve basis.

 Once a student is notified that they are officially enrolled there is a $295 enrollment fee due per student; this is earnest money to hold your student’s place in the school.
 If you are enrolled before February 1, this money applies to your overall tuition (and thus acts as a discount).
 After February 1, you will pay the enrollment fee in addition to tuition.
 If, for some reason, a grade does not make, the enrollment fee is refundable.
 However, if the grade makes, the enrollment fee is nonrefundable, whether or not your student attends next fall.